 The Five Bands

-The coherence score places every person in one of five bands.
+Coherence places every person in one of five bands.
 Each represents a qualitatively distinct condition — a different mode of system functioning with different characteristics, risks, and implications.

-Crisis (Below 30)
+Severe (Below 30)

 Multiple centers at extreme displacement.
 Multiple traps active, often at gateway positions.
 The system has lost the internal scaffolding to self-correct.
 External support — relational, professional, environmental — is a necessity, not a recommendation.

-Overwhelmed (30 — 43)
+Burdened (30 — 43)

 Severely strained but retaining some scaffolding.
-Unlike Crisis, some centers work overtime to prevent total collapse.
+Unlike Severe, some centers work overtime to prevent total collapse.
 A teacher who shows up daily, maintains public competence, but runs on two healthy capacities carrying the entire system.
 One additional stressor could push the compensatory arrangement past its limits.

-Struggling (44 — 64)
+Strained (44 — 64)

 Steady (65 — 79)